gabriel-quina/badc/readme.md

 The following is a fast overview of how to install campaign.
 Here is a index of what this file contents:

 +A) REQUERIMENTS
 +B) INSTALL
-  1) extract files (you have done this one)
+  1) Clone this repository
-  2) Create a database, a user for that database.
+  2) Create a database (mysql), a user for that database.
-  3) Palce files as described in "Notes on Folder organization"
+  3) Place files as described in "Notes on Folder organization"
   4) Edit "config.pl" and "config.php" to match DB name, DB user and DB user password
-  5) Load index.html and chech several pages, initialize maps etc etc
+  5) Load index.html and chech several pages, initialize maps +C) NOTES
-  + extra coments, todo list, more templates info, etc +C) NOTES
     1) Notes on Windows server
     2) Notes on Folder organization and Files description.
     3) Notes on Logfiles
     4) Notes about lockfiles.
     5) Notes about counters and datafiles.
-    6) Notes on capmaign datafiles and Templates.
-    7) Notes on Authcodes
+    6) Notes on Authcodes
-    8) Notes on mission creation.
+    7) Notes on mission creation.
-    9) Notes on images.
+    8) Notes on images.
-   10) Notes on Emoticons
-   11) Notes on javascript
+    9) Notes on javascript
 +D) CREDITS
 +E) LICENSE